status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 #### Matrix

 *Problem domain*.
 Matrix is a set of open HTTP APIs that allow for real-time synchronization and persistance of arbitrary JSON over a federation of servers.
 Often this is done in a room context, with participants talking to each other.
+More generally, for messaging between humans.

 *Minimal unit of replication*.
 Messages that also form a DAG.

 *Read-only or read and write*.
+Message domain so read and write.
+Individual messages are generally immutable.

 #### Secure Scuttlebutt